JaredT11/MECH105-Algorithms/README.md

 *I have included each and every algorithms from the MatlabGrader into it's own seperate folders.
 Containing Homework's 2.1 ,2.2 ,3 ,5 ,6.5 ,11 ,17 ,and 22*

-*Each file will explain what the Homework problem is asking to solve and the code is what I used to successfully execute those problems!*
+*Each file will explain what the Homework requires to solve and the code is what I used to successfully execute those problems!*